Must-read eBooks for Product Managers to boost software development, prototyping, analysis and user experience skills.

 Making an Enterprise UX Friendly: A Quick Guide, Justinmind

-Justinmind’s first eBook tackles the tricky issue of integrating user experience not only into enterprise software, but into every corner of the enterprise itself, from team structures to workflow and strategy.
+Justinmind’s free ebook, Making an Enterprise UX-Friendly: A Quick Guide (PDF) tackles the tricky issue of integrating user experience not only into enterprise software, but into every corner of the enterprise itself, from team structures to workflow and strategy.
 The book walks readers through the profit paybacks of UX-proofing a large organization, plus has tips on maximizing internal productivity through UX.
 It also covers:

 • Combining user needs and business goals to build a solid UX strategy